Water vapour permeability measurement - one system for for development & QC, one for ISO standards

 The traditional ISO standard insists on using a gravimetric test for the measurement of vapour permeability of textiles (see the equipment in the image below), this requires filling a small cup with water, sealing it with the fabric under test, weighing it and then, some weeks later weighing it again to measure how much liquid has been lost.
 This is a very slow process.
 However, vapour permeability of the textile can also be measured using modern instrumental techniques (see image above).
 This has the major advantage of taking as little as from thirty minutes to a few hours to produce results - and the Versaperm vapour permeability system can even measure multiple samples at the same time.
 The equipment gives a very precise result with an accuracy in the Parts Per Million (PPM) to Parts Per Billion ranges (PPB).

-Additionally, unlike ISO standard systems, Versaperm's instrumental equipment can optionally measure the vapour permeability of multiple gasses, such as oxygen and water vapour, through the same sample at the same time.
+Additionally, unlike ISO standard systems, Versaperm's instrumental equipment can optionally measure the vapour permeability of multiple gases, such as oxygen and water vapour, through the same sample at the same time.

 The Versaperm vapour permeability instrumental system was developed from our experience in measuring very low water vapour permeability rates.
 This gave us the ability to perform breathability testing on fabrics and textiles such as Gore-TexTM.
 It can be used for both product development and the quality control of fabrics and garments and is ideally suited to textiles that need to allow the passage of water vapour (breathable), but strongly resist both water droplets and wind.